Menu

 Owned By: Town of Hingham

-The 5.1-acre Sidney’s Pond property on Rockland Street offers a 0.17-mile walk through the woods with pond and wetland views.
+The 5.1-acre Sidney’s Pond property on Rockland Street in Hingham offers a 0.17-mile walk through the woods with pond and wetland views.
 Ice skating is available in the winter.
 The former site of an ice business, it is also known as Sydney Ice Pond.
-Located within the Weir River Area of Critical Environmental Concern.
+It is located within the Weir River Area of Critical Environmental Concern.
 Just up the road on Glacier Lane, don’t miss the Glacial Boulder, a “great and impressive rock,” adorned with an historic plaque.

 Features